ERnsTL/flowd/README.md

 ## Features and Current Status

-flowd is currently **alpha**.: usable and fairly optimized, but not all planned features are present yet.
+flowd is currently **alpha**: usable and fairly optimized, but not all planned features are present yet.
 It is not production-ready for critical operations and APIs may change without notice.

 Implemented: